ably-labs/next-and-ably/README.md

 # Realtime Edge Messaging in your [NextJS](https://nextjs.org/) apps with [Ably](https://ably.com/)

-Build engaging and dependable realtime experiences into your apps with [Ably](https://ably.com/) without the infrastructure overhead.
+Add realtime data and interactive multi-user experiences to your Next.js apps with [Ably](https://ably.com/), without the infrastructure overhead.

-Use Ably in your Next application using idiomatic, easy to use hooks.
+Use Ably in your NextJS application using idiomatic, easy to use hooks.

 Using this demo you can: